jbfink/acrl-git/acrl-git.md

 Software version control comes with a learning curve, but as libraries start becoming producers of code as well as consumers of it, it will be an important tool to know about.

 *About our guest author: John Fink is Digital Scholarship Librarian at McMaster University in Hamilton, Ontario.
-He holds an MLS from San Jose State University*
+He holds an MLS from San Jose State University, and has spent most of his working life in library systems departments.
+His primary research interests are copyright, physical computing, and emerging technologies.*